-Sites are often infected without the knowledge of the webmaster.
-By showing that malware has been detected, we hope to encourage an AS to reach out to webmasters within the network and work with them to correct the problem.
+Sites are often infected without the knowledge of the website owner.
+By showing that malware has been detected, we hope to encourage an AS to reach out to website owner within the network and work with them to correct the problem.
 Once web servers are cleaned up, the malware statistics published in the Transparency Report will improve.

 We encourage operators to sign up for Safe Browsing Alerts for Network Administrators here.
 Registering your AS means you will receive notifications if we detect that malware is being hosted on your network.